spantaleev/matrix-docker-ansible-deploy/docs/configuring-well-known.md

 To implement the service discovery mechanisms, your base domain's server (e.g. `example.com`) needs to run an HTTPS-capable webserver.

+### Serving the base domain from the Matrix server via the playbook

 If you don't have a server for your base domain at all, you can use the Matrix server for this.
-See [Serving the base domain](configuring-playbook-base-domain-serving.md) to learn how the playbook can help you set it up.
+If you don't need the base domain (e.g. `example.com`) for anything else (hosting a website, etc.), you can point it to the Matrix server's IP address and tell the playbook to configure it.

+**This is the easiest way to set up well-known serving** -- letting the playbook handle the whole base domain for you (including SSL certificates, etc.) and take care to serve the appropriate well-known files automatically.

 If you decide to go this route, you don't need to read ahead in this document.
-When **Serving the base domain**, the playbook takes care to serve the appropriate well-known files automatically.
+Instead, go to [Serving the base domain](configuring-playbook-base-domain-serving.md) to learn how the playbook can help you set it up.

+However, if you need to use the base domain for other things, this method is less suitable than the one explained below.

+### Manually installing well-known files on the base domain's server

 If you're managing the base domain by yourself somehow, you'll need to set up serving of some `/.well-known/matrix/*` files from it via HTTPS.

 To make things easy for you to set up, this playbook generates and hosts 2 well-known files on the Matrix domain's server.
 The files are generated at `/matrix/static-files/.well-known/matrix/` and hosted at `https://matrix.example.com/.well-known/matrix/server` and `https://matrix.example.com/.well-known/matrix/client`, even though this is the wrong place to host them.

-You have 3 options when it comes to installing the files on the base domain's server:
+You have two options when it comes to installing the files on the base domain's server:

-### (Option 1): **Copying the files manually** to your base domain's server
+#### (Option 1): **Copying the files manually** to your base domain's server

-**Hint**: Option 2 and 3 (below) are generally a better way to do this.
-Make sure to go with them, if possible.
+**Hint**: Option 2 is generally a better way to do this.
+Make sure to go with it, if possible.

 All you need to do is: